mionova/100DaysOfCode-Challenge/README.md

 **Date**: May 26th, 2021

-**Today's Progress**: Continued reviewing JavaScript Basics that I've learned in the past and solved the following challenges:
+**Today's JavaScript Progress**: Continued reviewing JavaScript Basics that I've learned in the past and solved the following challenges:

-1. Template literals + dynamic HTML
+1. Template literals + dynamic HTML.
-2. Basic math operations based on user input
+2. Basic math operations based on user input.
-3. Arrow functions
+3. Arrow functions.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/day-3)

 ### Day 2 of 100

-**Date**: May 25th, 2021
+**Today's JavaScript Progress**: May 25th, 2021

 **Today's Progress**: Reviewed JavaScript Numbers and JavaScript Functions that I've learned in the past and solved the following challenges:

-1. Generate a random number in a given range
+1. Generate a random number in a given range.
-2. Count the characters in a name
+2. Count the characters in a name.
-3. Check if a form field is empty and display an alert
+3. Check if a form field is empty and display an alert.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/day-2)

 ### Day 1 of 100

-**Date**: May 24th, 2021
+**Today's JavaScript Progress**: May 24th, 2021

 **Today's Progress**: Reviewed some fundamental programming concepts and syntax of the JavaScript programming language that I've learned in the past:

-1. Created a function that returns the larger of two numbers;
+1. Created a function that returns the larger of two numbers.
-2. Displayed a story, based on user input
+2. Displayed a story, based on user input.
-3. Coded a Quiz of 5 questions
+3. Coded a Quiz of 5 questions.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/day-1)